rockero-cz/rockero-wiki/en/architecture.md

 # Controller

 Controllers handle requests and responses.
 In fact, they are intermediaries between the database, views, and business logic.
+[Read more](https://laravel.com/docs/controllers)

 **Create command:** `php artisan make:controller UserController`